 Seriously … all parents know it’s harder than it sounds!
 Once the kids are in bed (and repeatedly

 Dim the lights, light some beeswax candles, turn on some relaxing music, and just hang out together.
-Talk, sleep, cuddle, laugh … just like the old days!
+Talk, laugh, cuddle, explore each other… just like the old days!